poetic/drupal-clutch/README.md

  - **_data-form_** to define form type.
  - **_data-menu_** to define menu.

-These are the most common field Types/Form Display/Render Display.
+These are the most common Field Types/Form Display/Render Display.
 You can add more if need.

 | Field Type                                          | Form Display                | Display                      |
 | ----------------------------------------------------|-----------------------------|------------------------------|